 You will need to claim capital allowances if you are to enjoy the benefit of them.
 It is our experience that not all GP practices promptly claim their full value.
 This can be a deliberate policy or simply an oversight.
 Left unclaimed, most capital allowances simply carry forward into subsequent years.

 Some of the largest (and most commonly unclaimed) capital allowances are associated with premises improvements.
-In the event of a property owning partner being bought out, the unclaimed capital allowances would normally remain with the partnership for the benefit of the remaining partners.
+In the event a property owning partner is bought out, the unclaimed capital allowances would normally remain with the partnership for the benefit of the remaining partners.
 This could result in a new partner using any unclaimed capital allowance to reduce their own tax liability, even though it was an outgoing partner who participated in the original investment giving rise to the capital allowance.

 As the value of capital allowances can be significant, this is a potential source of conflict amongst partners.
 In this blog, we share some common scenarios together with some pros and cons so you can agree the right decision for your practice.